 On the other hand, foregoing the presale inspection could be costly.
 If the buyer’s inspection reveals problems, you have two choices.

 First, you could pay for this unexpected cost.
 Hopefully, there’s room in the budget for it.
 Second, you could lose the buyer and put your home back on the market.
 You’ll be forced to disclose the costly problem, which will hurt how much you can ask for your home.
 Of course, that extended timeline for your listing means you’ll probably have to drop the asking price, too.

 Depending on how the inspection goes, you may need to pay for some repairs before listing your house.

-Other costs required to make your home look its best could include anything from painting it to replacing old appliances.
+Painting interior walls, updating flooring, replacing old appliances, pressure washing and replacing old water heaters are all possible upgrade you could make prior to listing your property.
 These would be optional, of course, but they could make a big difference in terms of how quickly you sell your house and how much you can expect to receive for it.

 4. Staging Your Home

-According to the National Association of Realtors (NAR), “The median dollar value spent on home staging was $400.”
+According to the National Association of Realtors (NAR), “The median dollar value spent on home staging was about $500.”
 Furthermore, “When staging a home, 22 percent of sellers’ agents reported an increase of one to five percent of the dollar value offered by buyers, in comparison to similar homes.”

 NAR goes on to report that 17% of respondents reported that staging their homes increased the selling price of their homes by between 6-10%.

 You already handled repairs before listing your home, but a potential buyer may decide one or two more are necessary before they feel comfortable closing.